 Some folks run their air conditioner religiously while resorting to blankets and space heaters in the winter.
 Some do the opposite.
 Meanwhile, a whole lot of homeowners forget about the ventilation part.
 Your HVAC system relies on a vast arrangement of ducts and vents throughout your home that can spell trouble if they’re not properly maintained.

-At Queen City Heating & Cooling LLC, we’ve seen our fair share of homeowners who have had a perfectly pleasant air conditioner, only to find that their heater is busted once it’s time to warm up.
+At Queen City Heating & Cooling, we’ve seen our fair share of homeowners who have had a perfectly pleasant air conditioner, only to find that their heater is busted once it’s time to warm up.
 It’s also possible for both your heating and cooling to technically work, but with subpar airflow throughout your home.
 Most of these problems result from one simple issue — forgetting any one of the letters in “HVAC.”
 If you want your system to be healthy throughout the whole year, you’ll want to make sure you’re keeping an eye on your heating, cooling, and ventilation.
 Each one of these components is essential!

 Tampering With the Settings